The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Introduction

 Bilevel optimization problems often turn out to be NP-hard.
 This is the case, in general, even when all constraints and objective functions are linear~\cite{Hansenetal}.
 A notable exception is the bilevel continuous knapsack problem~\cite{Dempeetal}: here, the leader controls the capacity of the knapsack, while the follower chooses a feasible packing maximizing his own profit.
 The leader's aim is to optimize an objective function that is linear in the chosen capacity and in the follower's chosen solution.
 However, the leader's item values may differ from the follower's item values.
 This problem can be solved efficiently by first sorting the items according to the follower's profits and then enumerating the capacities corresponding to the total size of each prefix in this ordering; see Section~\ref{section_withoutuncertainty} for more details.
 Applications of the bilevel knapsack problem considered here arise in, e.g., revenue management~\cite{BrotcorneHanafiMansi}.

 In practice, however, it is very likely that the leader does not know the follower's subproblem exactly.
 It is thus natural to combine bilevel optimization with optimization under uncertainty.
 To the best of our knowledge, uncertain bilevel optimization problems were first considered in~\cite{patriksson1999stochastic}.
-For a survey on stochastic bilevel linear optimization, dealing in particular with structural properties of such problems, we refer to~\cite{Burtscheidt2020}.
+Recently, Burtscheidt and Claus~\cite{Burtscheidt2020} investigated stochastic bilevel linear optimization problems, dealing in particular with structural properties of such problems.
 A thorough review of literature on stochastic bilevel linear optimization can be found in~\cite{Henkel}.

 Regarding the bilevel continuous knapsack problem under uncertainty, the \emph{robust} optimization approach has been investigated in depth in~\cite{robust_knapsack}.
 It is assumed that the vector of follower's item values is unknown to the leader.
 This implies that the follower's order of preference for the items is now uncertain.
 However, according to the robust optimization paradigm, the leader knows a so-called \emph{uncertainty set} containing all possible (or likely) realizations of this vector.
 The aim is to find a capacity leading to an optimal worst-case objective value over all these realizations.
 Among other things, it is shown that the resulting problem is still tractable under discrete or interval uncertainty -- the latter case being nontrivial here --, while it turns out to be NP-hard for budgeted uncertainty (which is sometimes called Gamma uncertainty) and for ellipsoidal uncertainty, among others.
 Complexity questions for general robust bilevel optimization problems have been settled in~\cite{robust_bilevel}.